0tieno/100DaysOfCloud/README.md

 ## Intro

-This challenge is created during my 3-months training @ emobilis/Ajira for AWS Cloud Practioner role.
+This challenge is created during my 3-months training @ emobilis/Ajira for the AWS re/Start Program.

 ## Main Objective